Configuration

 SUPABASE_SERVICE_ROLE_KEY, GATEWAY_URL, GATEWAY_AUTH_TOKEN, ALLOWED_ORIGINS:

-Supabase URL, anon key, service role key per project live in the project registry on theui-config volume, not in .env.
-Change them via the UI (Settings → Projects → Edit / Rotate) — takes effect immediately on the next request.
+Supabase URL, anon key, service role key per workspace live in the workspace registry on theui-config volume, not in .env.
+Change them via the UI (Settings → Database → Edit / Rotate) — takes effect immediately on the next request.

 Gateway variables